 If you’re familiar with the story, Jack and the Beanstalk*, you probably think of Jack, and rightfully so!
 He and his mother were poor, desperate and in need.
 Jack tries to do a good thing by listening to his mom and selling the calf.
 He’s vulnerable and listens to the old man who gives him 5 beans for the cow.

-Meanwhile, we grow up afraid of the giant.
-He’s huge.
-He’s loud.
-He’s grumpy.
-He’s tired.
+On the other hand, we grow up afraid of the giant.
+He’s huge, loud, grumpy and tired.
 In some versions of the story, it states that the giant stole from Jack’s dad.
-He certainly has a bad reputation!
+In other words, he has a bad reputation!

-Yet, have we ever thought about the giant’s perspective?
+Yet, do we ever think about the giant’s perspective?
 Have we ever heard his story?
 Historically, we’ve only heard Jack’s side of the story.
 Well, this lesson gives the giant a chance to speak and our writers get to decide what he would say!

 Thus, completing this writing prompt can address the following Common Core State Standards: CCSS.ELA-LITERACY.RL.K.3, RL.K.9, RL.1.3, RL.1.9, RL2.3, RL.2.6, RL.3.6, RL.4.3, RL.4.6, RL.5.3, RL.5.6,